jbelmont/sso-with-oauth-and-saml-workshop/README.md

-# Authentication, Authorization, Oauth, SAML and More explained
+# Authentication, Authorization, Oauth, SAML

 ## Basic Authentication with HTTP

+> "HTTP/1.0", includes the specification for a Basic Access Authentication scheme.
+This scheme is not considered to be a secure method of user authentication (unless used in conjunction with some external secure system such as SSL [5]), as the user name and password are passed over the network as cleartext.

 [Basic Authentication RFC2617](https://tools.ietf.org/html/rfc2617)